Yale Bulldogs men's ice hockey: Taylor era (1976–2006)

-Allain era (2006–present)
+Allain era (2006–2025)

 In 2006 Keith Allain, a 1980 graduate of Yale, was named the school's eighth coach in program history and first new head coach in 30 years.
 Allain coached his first game as head coach on October 21, 2006, when Yale played McGill in an exhibition game.
 His first NCAA game and NCAA win came on October 27, 2006, against Holy Cross 2–1.
 After finishing his first season 11–17–3, Allain's Bulldogs rebounded the following season recording a 16 win season.
-Yale captured the Cleary Cup for ECAC Regular Season Champions in the 2008–09 season.
+Yale captured the Cleary Cup for ECAC Regular season Champions in the 2008–09 season.
 The Bulldogs followed the regular season by sweeping Brown in the ECAC Quarterfinal Round then getting a 4–3 win over St. Lawrence 4–3.
 In the ECAC Championship, Yale shut out Cornell 5–0 for the program's first ECAC Playoff Championship.
-The win sent the Bulldogs to the 2009 NCAA Ice Hockey Tournament.
+The win sent the Bulldogs to the 2009 NCAA Ice Hockey tournament.
 After falling 1–4 to Vermont in the NCAA East Regional, Yale finished the season with a record of 24–8–2, the first 20-win season since the 1997–98 season.

-The Bulldogs repeated as Cleary Cup Champions in the 2009–10 season and received an at-large bid to the 2010 NCAA Ice Hockey Tournament after falling to Brown 2 games to 1 in a best-of-three quarterfinal round of the ECAC Tournament.
+The Bulldogs repeated as Cleary Cup Champions in the 2009–10 season and received an at-large bid to the 2010 NCAA Ice Hockey tournament after falling to Brown 2 games to 1 in a best-of-three quarterfinal round of the ECAC Tournament.
 The third-seeded Bulldogs faced the second-seeded North Dakota in the NCAA Northeast Regional held in Worcester, Massachusetts.
 After starting the third period with a three-goal lead, Yale held on during a Fighting Sioux comeback to win the game 3–2.
-The win was the first NCAA Tournament win since 1952.
+The win was the first NCAA tournament win since 1952.
 In the second round of the tournament, Yale lost to Boston College in a high scoring game, 7–9.

 In the 2010–11 NCAA Division I men's ice hockey rankings, the Bulldogs ranked number 1 in the poll in December 2010 for the first time in the history of the poll.
 Yale finished the regular season second in the ECAC but won the ECAC playoffs with a 6–0 win over Cornell in the finals.
 The Bulldogs advanced into their third consecutive NCAA tournament.
-Yale was seeded first in the 2011 NCAA Ice Hockey Tournament and placed into the East Regional, held in Bridgeport, Connecticut.
+Yale was seeded first in the 2011 NCAA Ice Hockey tournament and placed into the East Regional, held in Bridgeport, Connecticut.
 In the opening round the Bulldogs came close to an upset but defeated the fourth-seeded Air Force 2–1 in overtime.
 The win over Air Force sent the hometown Bulldogs to the East Regional Finals where they would take on three-seeded Minnesota–Duluth.
 The game would become the final game of Yale's season after Minnesota-Duluth defeated Yale 5–3 and eventually went on to win the NCAA Championship.
 Despite the loss, Yale finished the season 28–7–1, recording the best record in the history of the program.